 While glass — a transparent substance made by melting sand with a mixture of soda, potash, and lime — can be used anywhere, glazing is strictly the glass part of a window, door, or wall.

-If you live in an older house, chances are your window glazing has deteriorated over time and warped, or has cracked/broken pane — and needs reglazing.
-Before it falls off or cracks beyond repair, you need to redo the window glazing.
+If you live in an older house, chances are your window glazing has deteriorated over time, causing loose glazing or cracks in the putty.
+Before it falls off or cracks beyond repair, you need to reglaze the window.
 Otherwise, the windows of your house will be vulnerable to the effects of water and rot, and not be as energy-efficient as they should be.

 Why is window glazing important?